Plant-Based Diet for Beginners: Six Easy Tips to Start a More Plant-Based Diet

-Lasting energy, clear-mindedness, and comfortable digestion are just a few positive “side effects” I noticed from my personal and anecdotal experience on a plant-based diet.
-I have gradually increased my food intake to be 95% plant-based.
-(I leave room for the occasional vegan ice cream or vegan muffin!)
+Lasting energy, increased focus, and comfortable digestion are just a few positive “side effects” I noticed from my personal and anecdotal experience on a plant-based diet.
+Since I am not a doctor nor do I claim to be, I can only tell you from my own point of view and encourage you to do your own research.
 I have consistent energy that lasts throughout the day.
 I never feel tired after eating, and my digestion has improved three-fold.
-There is significant research to support my own experience and I encourage you to do your own research to find out more.
+As I mentioned above, I encourage you to do your own investigating to find out more.

-Elena Hollenhorst is a professional dancer, nutritional researcher, and multidisciplinary artist who also works under the titles of choreographer, writer, photographer, recipe creator, and yoga instructor.
+Elena Hollenhorst is a professional dancer, choreographer, and multidisciplinary artist who also works under the titles of choreographer, writer, photographer, recipe creator, and yoga instructor.
 She is a 200-hour Yoga Alliance certified yoga teacher (RYT200) and holds a BFA in Dance from the University of Minnesota, Twin Cities.
-As a yoga teacher, movement artist, and nutritional researcher, Elena's work is focused on advocating healthy lifestyles through holistic approaches such as mind-body practices and healthful eating.
-Elena is the founder of Peasful Plate, a holistic web platform that advocates a plant-based vegan diet and other wellness practices.
+Elena is the founder of Peasful Plate, a web platform that provides plant-based recipes.
 Her work aims to bring people together, engage in thoughtful conversations, and empower individuals to lead more healthy, peaceful, and compassionate lives through food and art.